alttch/eva3/doc/sys_api.rst

 * **c** name of the command script
 * **a** command arguments (passed to the script)
 * **w** wait (in seconds) before API call sends a response.
-This allows to try waiting until a command finish
+This allows to try waiting until command finish
-* **t** maximim time of command execution.
+* **t** maximum time of command execution.
 If the command fails to finish within the specified time (in sec), it will be terminated

 Returns JSON dict